pierredarrieutort/fitext/README.md

 **Gzipped**|<span style="color:green">1.20</span> <sup>kB</sup>| Same as the minified version but you support gzip 🎉 !

 - Try to use relative font-size wherever possible.
-- If you targeting a parent element all child are already taken in account, don't execute a `fit` function on them.
+- If you targeting a parent element all child are already taken in account, don't execute a `fitext` function on them.
 - Try to avoid get to much containers into the fittable elements.

 ## Contributors